So you’ve joined Dulwich Paragon and heard people talking about racing. If you want to have a go at it yourself here’s how to get involved.

 A few SERRL races are on closed circuits, and these are held at Fowlmead (also called Betteshanger) near Deal, which is a 1½ hour drive from southeast London.
 Fowlmead is a purpose built road cycling circuit that is fairly flat and about 3.5 km long; races there are normally handicaps, which means lower categories have a head start and the races last for 1hour plus 5 laps.
 There’s plenty of parking, changing rooms, showers and a shop/cafe to buy food and drink.
 SERRL have also recently started running a stage race each year at the end of May over the bank holiday.

 Surrey League run an incredible number of races throughout the year, far more than SERRL, and they have all kinds of races going on – just have a look at the calendar on their website.
 You’ll be able to race every weekend and during the week at a Surrey League race if you want to and races are just as easy to get to as the SERRL ones, that is, as long as you have a car.
-Surrey League also organise several stage races a year: the Sigma Sport Easter 3 Day, Pearson Cycles Jaunts 5 Day, Sigma Sports Revolutions 5 Day.
+Surrey League also organise several stage races a year.
 These races consist of mostly road stages with a time trial and/or prologue thrown in for good measure.
 It’s best to get a few races under your belt before you try a stage race as they can be quite relentless.

-Surrey League and SERRL both run league tables, which you’ll be included in if you affiliate personally for an extra fee.
+Surrey League and SERRL both run league tables, which you’ll be included in when you affiliate.
 If you get some decent results you’ll accumulate league points, but these are not the same as BC points and have no effect on your category.
 Crystal Palace has also run a similar league over the last couple of seasons with no affiliation required, meaning that if you do well you’ll have a few quid coming your way at the end of the summer.

 Increasingly popular are winter road race series on closed circuits.
 Hillingdon is the most established with races running throughout the winter every weekend.
-Hog Hill and Gravesend Cyclopark also run winter series and in January 2015 Dulwich Paragon put on its own series at Velopark.
+Hog Hill and Gravesend Cyclopark also run winter races.